gThomse/CodeSamples/README.md

 Similar YouTube program for downloading python, HTML and CSS video links are:
   "1 YouTube Python.py", data is written to :
   "YouTube python.accdb"

+**Weather Data **
+  captured in "Townsville Forecast.xlsm"
+  Archived in same file.
+  used to demo Power Query Editor, **Pandas** and **MatPlotlib** functionality
+    with "Read Weather.py"

+  Excel Example.
+  **Power Query Editor**
+    Processes the Same data in "Forecast Data.xlsx
+      The same file uses Power Query Editor to cleanse / process the data for formats suitable for Simple charting.

+**Capturing Financial Exchange rates**
+    From the RBA : "RBA 07.py"
+    Graphing Candian and USA Exchange Rates : "Canadian and USA Exchange.py" Sample Output : "Exchange Rate Graph.png"